PML-N Talk Of Fascism Reminds Model Town Carnage: Dr Firdous Ashiq Awan - UrduPoint

 Special Assistant to Prime Minister (SAPM) on Information and Broadcasting Dr Firdous Ashiq Awan said on Friday that when Pakistan Muslim League-Nawaz leadership talks about fascism, the mind goes to Model Town, Lahore carnage

-ISLAMABAD, (UrduPoint / Pakistan Point News - 5th Jul, 2019 ) :Special Assistant to Prime Minister (SAPM) on Information and Broadcasting Dr Firdous Ashiq Awan said on Friday that when Pakistan Muslim League-Nawaz leadership talks about fascism, the mind goes to Model Town, Lahore carnage.

-In a tweet, the SAPM said that firing and torture of women and elderly was an example of fascism and it was strange that "Gullu Butts of politics" were giving lectures on.
+In a tweet, the SAPM said that shooting and torturing of women and elderly was an example of fascism and it was strange that "Gullu Butts of politics" were giving lectures.

 She said that Naya Pakistan was name of rule of law and nobody was above the law now.